Generate Parentheses

 8. Handle error cases:

-is a non-negative integer.
+The code assumes that the input n is a non-negative integer.
 If the input is invalid, such as a negative number or a non-integer, the code may produce unexpected results or raise an error.
 It's important to handle such error cases gracefully.

 9. Discuss complexity analysis: